 HubBox Module for Magento 2

-This guide provides instructions for installing, configuring, and customizing the HubBox module for your Magento 2 store.
-This module integrates HubBox pickup point selection directly into your Magento checkout process, offering your customers convenient delivery alternatives.
+This guide provides everything you need to install, configure, and customise the HubBox module for your Magento 2 store.
+The module integrates HubBox pickup point selection directly into the Magento checkout, offering customers convenient delivery alternatives alongside standard home delivery.

 Prerequisites